 Our friends at Smart Home USA say, "a smart home is the term commonly used to define a residence that has appliances, lighting, heating, air conditioning, TVs, computers, entertainment audio & video systems, security, pool/spa, shades blinds and camera systems that are capable of communicating with one another and can be controlled remotely by a time schedule, from any room in the home, as well as remotely from any location in the world by phone or internet."

 An emerging important feature of a smart home is conservation of the earth's limited resources.
 More and more people are becoming aware of the ability to make their homes truly smart — and green — by utilizing home controllers integrated with all home sub-systems to increase savings by controlling lighting, window coverings, HVAC, irrigation and by monitoring usage.
-Many home controllers have built-in monitoring systems whereby they calculate and log usage by all connected devices, giving the homeowner heightened awareness and the knowledge to make changes as necessary.
-These systems can even be accessed over the Internet from anywhere in the world so the homeowner can adjust consumption anytime, anywhere.
+Many smart home controllers have built-in monitoring systems whereby they calculate and log usage by all connected devices, giving the smart home owner heightened awareness and the knowledge to make changes as necessary.
+These smart home systems can even be accessed over the Internet from anywhere in the world so the homeowner can adjust consumption anytime, anywhere.